-British Grand Prix - The first race of Formula 1 faces uncertain future
+British Grand Prix - The first race of Formula 1 fixed its place on a calendar

 The British Grand Prix is one of just two Grand Prix races which is held continuously since 1950, the first season of the Formula 1 World Championship.

-Nevertheless, the history of the British Grand Prix dates back 1926 when it was held for the first time at Brooklands oval circuit near London.
-The race was held for the second time at the same venue in 1927 and that was the last British GP before the World War 2.
-Several non-championship Grand Prix races, dominated by the German manufacturers and drivers like Bernd Rosemeyer and Tazio Nuvolari, were held at Donington Park during 1930s.
+The history of the British Grand Prix dates back 1926 when it was held for the first time at Brooklands oval circuit near London.
+The race was held for the second time at the same venue in 1927 and that was the last British GP before World War II.
+Several non-championship Grand Prix races, dominated by the German manufacturers and drivers like Bernd Rosemeyer and Tazio Nuvolari, were held at Donington Park during the 1930s.

 The British Grand Prix was re-established in 1948.
-Silverstone circuit hosted the Royal Automobile Club International Grand Prix in October and the winner of the race was Italian Luigi Viloresi in Maserati.
-In the following year the layout of Silverstone circuit was heavily modified.
+Silverstone circuit hosted the Royal Automobile Club International Grand Prix in October and the winner of the race was Italian Luigi Villoresi in a Maserati.
+In the following year, the layout of Silverstone circuit was heavily modified.
 The venue in Northamptonshire became similar to modern racing tracks while the race was won by the Swiss driver Emmanuel de Graffenried in Maserati.

 Beginning of the new Formula 1 era at Silverstone